Description & Overview

 Monarda is name after the Spanish physician and botanist Nicholas Monardes.
 Fistulosa means ‘tubular’ or ‘hollow’, referencing the flower shape.
 The common name ‘bee balm’ was given due to the plants’ resin being used to soothe bee stings.

 Its notable citrusy-mint fragrance is similar to that of bergamot oranges.
 Europeans settling in America discovered that Monarda fistulosa tea tastes similar to the European favorite, Earl Gray tea.
 Bergamot is also a variety of orange (Citrus bergamia) grown in Italy and France, the oil of which is added to black tea leaves to give Earl Gray tea its distinct flavor.
 The Earl Gray tea blend was named after Charles Gray, British Prime Minister in the 1830s, who helped pass reforms to abolish slavery in Great Britain.
 To drink Earl Gray tea is considered very posh, and part of traditional afternoon tea service.

-Similar site conditions: Leadplant (Amorpha canescens), Purple Prairie Clover (Dalea purpurea), White Wild Indigo (Baptisia leucantha), Butterflyweed (Asclepias tuberosa), Prairie Phlox (Phlox pilosa), Pale Purple Coneflower (Echinacea pallida), Common Snowberry (Symphoricarpos albus), Prairie Dropseed (Sporobolus heterolepis).
+Similar site conditions: Leadplant (Amorpha canescens), Purple Prairie Clover (Dalea purpurea), White Wild Indigo (Baptisia alba), Butterflyweed (Asclepias tuberosa), Prairie Phlox (Phlox pilosa), Pale Purple Coneflower (Echinacea pallida), Common Snowberry (Symphoricarpos albus), Prairie Dropseed (Sporobolus heterolepis).